joshuarreid/Reddit-Scraper/README.md

 The initial brackets include the location, the [H] is what the user is selling, and the [W] is what the user wants.
 Then within the post content is typically the price of the item.

 My function parseItem() uses regex to find these values and returns an array:

+ '''python
- '''# searching for location between the first [ and ]
+    # searching for location between the first [ and ]
     m = re.search(r'(?<=\[).+?(?=\])', title)
     if m:
         found = m.group(0)